ppwatchic/JobHunting/LinkedIn/ExperiencesShared.md

 1) Asked to implement Java Iterable interface to read a file.
 2) Asked the usages of different HTTP status code.
 3) Asked about Ruby test framework that I was using.

+## Onsite
+1. 2 rounds of coding session.
+2. A test question.
+3. A code analysis question.
+4. A lunch.
+5. A meeting with Hiring manager.
+6. One test design and analysis.

+## June 2016 Senior Software Engineer in Test
+1. Find indices start and end for a particular value in a sorted integer array with duplicates.

+## Software Engineer in Test, San Jose CA, Oct 2016, On-site
+1. Being asked about OS concepts, multi threading, thread pool etc.
+2. String manipulation, What are your challenges, Test Strategy Plan, Code Analysis etc.

+## Test Engineer Interview October 2015
+1. Try to debug a situation in which you try to login to platform and it shows a blank page after hitting submit.
+2. Given two (dictionary) words as Strings, determine if they are isomorphic.
+Two words are called isomorphic
+if the letters in one word can be remapped to get the second word.
+Remapping a letter means replacing all
+occurrences of it with another letter while the ordering of the letters remains unchanged.
+No two letters
+may map to the same letter, but a letter may map to itself.
+3.

+## Career Cups
+1. Given a sorted array with duplicates and a number, find the arrange in the form of (startInded, endIndex) of that number.
+For example findRange({0 2 3 3 3 10 10}, 3) should return (2, 4).

+## Career Cups
+1. If we have all the variables and methods are as static, So would that class be thread safe?